CrazyCloudCraft/wikitest/PlaceholderExpansion.md

 #### Internal class
 You can have the class inside your plugin.
-This has some advantages, but can also have some disadvantages.
+This has some advantages but can also have some disadvantages.

 ```java